manifold-systems/manifold/docs/docs.md

 ### Open Source
 Open source Manifold is free and licensed under the [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) license.
-Use Manifold freely with your favorite _open source_ application servers, database servers, and tools.

 ### Commercial
 Commercial licenses for this work are available.
 These replace the above ASL 2.0 and offer